 Memorandum & Articles of Association *new draft coming soon*

 This is a legal document which explains the role of the students' union and its powers.
-It was reviewed and updated in 2021, the approved version will be uploaded in May 2021.
+It was reviewed and updated in 2021, the approved version will be uploaded soon.
 To amend this legal document there is a process as set out in the first few pages which includes Board of Trustees, the University's Council, the union's democratic body, and a Company Law Meeting.

 Our Bye Laws give us a framework on how to deliver the Memorandum & Articles of Assoication.
 Think of them like a toolkit designed to give structure.
 They can be amended by the Board of Trustees and the union's democratic body jointly.

 The Board of Trustees meets regularly.
 It oversees the strategic direction of the students' union and ensures that the charity is complying with relevant legislation.

 Affiliation is where the students' union links with another organisation to provide a service to the student population.
 These affilitations are reviewed annually by students through the Annual General Meeting.
 The students' union is affiliated to two organisations NUS and BUCS.

 The students' union is affiliated to both NUS UK and NUS Charity.
 NUS UK is the recognised body of students across the UK, it is a campaigning organisation which seeks to defend and extend the rights of students.
 NUS Charity is a charity which supports students' unions directly.
 Membership of NUS Services Limited is also part of our relationship with NUS UK, meaning that we have access to purchase ethically and as part of the consortium of students' unions (and other organisations who join the consortium).
 Find out more about NUS on their website.

 We are members of BUCS meaning that our students have the opportunity to play against other universities.
 It is one of the national bodies relates to student support.
 Find out more about BUCS on their website.